veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 - **Adaptive Bitrate Streaming:** Multitrack support allows the client to send Adaptive Bitrate (ABR) ladders, thus avoiding the need for server-side transcoding and reducing quality loss.
 This also facilitates sending content with multiple codecs like AV1, HEVC, and VP9.
 - **Device Specific Streaming:** The feature allows for the streaming of different aspect ratios, tailored for various device profiles, enabling more dynamic and flexible presentations.
 - **Frame-Level Synchronization:** For example, you can synchronize multiple camera views in a concert.
+- **Multi-Language Support**: Support for multiple audio tracks in a single [[FLV](#flv)] file is now available, eliminating the need for multiple file versions.

 ### Additional Multitrack Details

 - **Video Messages:** Each video message should include a **trackId** (refer to the **videoPacketType.Multitrack** entry in the **ExVideoTagHeader** table within the [Enhanced Video](#enhanced-video) section for video bitstream signaling) as it is not persistent across messages.
+- **Audio Messages:** Similarly, each audio message should include a **trackId** (refer to the **AudioPacketType.Multitrack** in the **ExAudioTagHeader** table within the [Enhanced Audio](#enhanced-audio) section for audio bitstream signaling).
 - **Payload Parsing:** All tracks within a single timestamp must be processed to ensure comprehensive media handling.
 - **Track Ordering:** For identifying the highest priority (a.k.a., default track) or highest quality track, it is RECOMMENDED to use **trackId** set to zero.
 For tracks of lesser priority or quality, use multiple instances of **trackId** with ascending numerical values.
 The concept of **priority** or **quality** can have multiple interpretations, including but not limited to bitrate, resolution, default angle, and language.
 This recommendation serves as a guideline intended to standardize track numbering across various applications.

 ### General Guidelines

-Multitrack capabilities in enhanced RTMP offer a wide range of possibilities, from adaptive bitrate streaming to multi-language support.
+Multitrack capabilities in E-RTMP offer a wide range of possibilities, from adaptive bitrate streaming to multi-language support.
 While this document doesn't prescribe specific encoding rules or manifest metadata, it aims to guide you through the complexities of leveraging multitrack features.
 Consider various parameters like codecs, frame rates, key frames, sampling rates, and resolutions to meet your unique objectives.
-Remember, media encoding settings are separate from Enhanced RTMP configurations.
+Remember, media encoding settings are separate from E-RTMP configurations.

 ## Enhancing NetConnection connect Command

-When a client connects to an RTMP server, it sends a [**connect**](https://veovera.github.io/enhanced-rtmp/docs/legacy/rtmp-v1-0-spec.pdf#page=29) command to the server.
+When a client connects to an E-RTMP server, it sends a [**connect**](https://veovera.github.io/enhanced-rtmp/docs/legacy/rtmp-v1-0-spec.pdf#page=29) command to the server.
 The command structure sent from the client to the server contains a Command Object, comprising name-value pairs.
-This is where the client indicates the video codecs it supports.
+This is where the client indicates the audio and video codecs it supports.
 To declare support for newly defined codecs or other enhancements supported by the client, this name-value pair list must be extended.
 Below is the description of a new name-value pair used in the Command Object of the **connect** command. \
 &nbsp; \
 Table: New name-value pair that can be set in the Command Object